All states or jurisdictions that administer the HiSET exam have their own policies and testing requirements.

 Here is an overview of states and territories that do use the HiSET and short overviews of their specific requirements.

-The minimally required age in California is 18 or applicants need to be within 60 days of their 18th birthday.
-For 17-year-olds, more requirements apply so contact a testing center or the HiSET website for details.
-If you passed the HiSET exam, you will not receive your diploma before you turn 18.
+The minimally required age in California is 18, or applicants need to be within 60 days of their 18th birthday.
+For 17-year-olds, more requirements apply, so contact a testing center or the HiSET website for details.
+If you passed the HiSET exam, you would not receive your diploma before you turn 18.

 Until then, you will get a letter stating that your certificate is withheld until your 18th birthday.
 In California, test takers are not required to first take a HiSET prep course or the HiSET practice test prior to testing.
 Check here for -> all California GED and HiSET prep classes and test centers.

-Illinois offers 3 options for the HSE (high school equivalency) testing, the GED, TASC, and HiSET.
-To be able to take the HiSET exam in Illinois, you need to be at least 17 years of age though, for 17-year-olds, additional strict requirements apply.
-To learn all about HiSET test centers in Illinois, click here.
+Illinois offers 2 options for the HSE (high school equivalency) testing, the GED and HiSET.
+To be able to take the HiSET exam in Illinois, you need to be at least 17 years of age, though, for 17-year-olds, additional strict requirements apply.
+Check here to learn all about -> Illinois GED and HiSET test centers and prep class sites.

 Under-age test takers must be officially withdrawn from school and have consent from a parent or guardian.
-16-year olds may also qualify but only if they are enrolled in the state’s National Guard’s Lincoln’s Challenge Program or an Illinois Alternative Learning Opportunity Program, offered through the state’s Regional Offices of Education.
+16-year-olds may also qualify, but only if they are enrolled in the state’s National Guard’s Lincoln’s ChalleNGe Academy Program or an Illinois Alternative Learning Opportunity Program offered through the state’s Regional Offices of Education.

 In Iowa, 16-year-olds may also be able to take the HiSET exam if they are residents of an IA Juvenile Institution (State Training Schools at Mitchellville and Eldorado) or are under the supervision of one of Iowa’s Juvenile Probation Offices.

-Test takers 16–18 years old must be enrolled in a WorkReady U program or a state-approved LA “Options” program and take the official HiSET Practice Test and score at least “prepared” or “well-prepared” on this test.
-Just click on the appropriate links on this website for free video lessons and practice tests or for information about financial aid.
+Test-takers 16–18 years old must be enrolled in a WorkReady U program or a state-approved LA “Options” program and take the official HiSET Practice Test and score at least “prepared” or “well-prepared” on this test.
+Just click on the appropriate links on this website for free HiSET video lessons and practice tests or for information about financial aid.

 To be able to receive the Maine high school equivalency diploma, test takers must have taken at least 1 of the 5 HiSET subject tests from an official Maine testing center and, but that goes without saying, also meet all Maine eligibility requirements.

-Michigan is offering all three available HSE (high school equivalency) tests, GED (General Education Development), TASC (Test Assessing Secondary Completion), and the HiSET (High School Equivalency Test).
-Not all testing centers administer all options so get well-informed.
-With our free online help that can be also followed on your phone, you can always learn in accordance with your calendar.
+Michigan is offering two HSE (high school equivalency) tests, the GED (General Education Development) and HiSET (High School Equivalency Test).
+Not all testing centers administer both options, so get well-informed.
+With our free online GED help that can also be followed on your phone, you can always learn in accordance with your calendar.

 Michigan has no residency requirements, you don’t need to take a prep course (though that is recommended), and you’re also not required to take and pass a practice test first.
-Click here for all HiSET test centers in Michigan.
+Check here for all -> Michigan GED test centers and prep sites.

-Mississippi is using all three available options (TASC, GED, HiSET) for the state’s high school equivalency testing program.
-Applicants can not already have a high school or equivalent credential, not enrolled in another school program, and at least 18 years of age.
-Applicants 16–17 years of age may qualify as well if they hold an official withdrawal form issued by the school you last attended.
+Mississippi is using both the HiSET and GED for the state’s high school equivalency testing program.
+Applicants can not already have a high school or equivalent credential, not be enrolled in another school program, and be at least 18 years of age.
+Applicants 16–17 years of age may qualify as well if they hold an official withdrawal form issued by the school they last attended.

 The state of Missouri uses the HiSET exam for high school equivalency testing.
-The minimum age for HiSET testing in Missouri is 16 but 16-year-olds are required to have completed no less than 16 units toward HS graduation.
-HiSET applicants can not already have a high school diploma or equivalent and also not be engaged in any other school program.
+The minimum age for HiSET testing in Missouri is 17.

 To earn your HSE (high school equivalency) diploma in Montana, you must pass the five subject tests of the HiSET exam.
 The minimally required age to be able to sit for the HiSET exam in Montana is 16.
-Click here for all Montana HiSET prep and test facilities.
+Check here for all -> Montana HiSET prep class sites and test facilities.